mvrkvincent/16Segments/README.md

 ### Wireframes

-This visualization will consist of a single screen containing a primary data list, interactive graph, a panel to refine data by region/demographic, and links to the information modal, Github and LinkedIn.
+This visualization will consist of a single screen containing a primary data list<sub>b</sub>, interactive graph, a panel to refine data by region/demographic, and links to the information modal, Github and LinkedIn.

 ![toast_wireframe](https://github.com/mrkvncnt/Toast/blob/master/toast_wireframe.jpg)